NEIL LEYBOURNE SMITH'S

 If you would prefer to go directly to a particular section of the history, please click on one of these pictures:

-On Friday, l9th September 1986, the airmen and airwomen of 3 Squadron proudly received a new Squadron Standard at their Base in Williamtown, NSW, Australia.
+On the 70th "Birthday" of No.3 Squadron RAAF (Friday, l9th September 1986) the airmen and airwomen of 3 Squadron proudly received a new Squadron Standard at their Base in Williamtown, NSW, Australia.

 This event reinforced the quite extraordinary camaraderie that has continually surrounded 3 Squadron for the best part of a century; the existence of a particularly strong emotional bond that connects everyone who has ever been associated with its magnificent and unique history.